-Mira L. Siegelberg is University Lecturer in The History of International Political Thought at Cambridge University.
+Mira L. Siegelberg is University Associate Professor in The History of International Political Thought at Cambridge University.
 She received a PhD in History at Harvard University in 2014, after which she held a postdoctoral fellowship at the Princeton Society of Fellows, and a permanent lectureship in History and Law at Queen Mary, University of London.
 Her research focuses on the intellectual and legal history of international order and the history of modern legal thought.
-Her first book, Statelessness: A Modern History was published by Harvard University Press in October 2020
+Her first book, Statelessness: A Modern History was published by Harvard University Press in October 2020.

 My research examines the historical origins of the conceptual, normative, and legal frameworks that define the boundaries of international politics and international order.
 I am centrally interested in how ideas and expectations about the norms of interstate order emerge, and how these expectations have shaped global political order.